zzzyyyxxxmmm/basics/microservice/k8s/README.md

 A pod is a group of one or more tightly related containers that will always run together on the same worker node and in the same Linux namespace(s).
 Each pod is like a separate logical machine with its own IP, hostname, processes, and so on, running a single application.
 The application can be a single process, running in a single container, or it can be a main application process and additional supporting processes, each running in its own container.
 All the containers in a pod will appear to be running on the same logical machine, whereas containers in other pods, even if they’re running on the same worker node, will appear to be running on a different one.

-The key thing about pods is that when a pod does contain multiple con- tainers, all of them are always run on a single worker node—it never spans multiple worker nodes.
+The key thing about pods is that when a pod does contain multiple containers, all of them are always run on a single worker node—it never spans multiple worker nodes.

 Because you’re not supposed to group multiple processes into a single container, it’s obvious you need another higher-level construct that will allow you to bind containers together and manage them as a single unit.
 This is the reasoning behind pods.

 A pod of containers allows you to run closely related processes together and provide them with (almost) the same environment as if they were all running in a single container, while keeping them somewhat isolated.
 This way, you get the best of both worlds.
 You can take advantage of all the features containers provide, while at the same time giving the processes the illusion of running together.

-Because all containers of a pod run under the same Network and UTS namespaces (we’re talking about Linux namespaces here), they all share the same hostname and network interfaces.
+Because all containers of a pod run under the same Network, UTS namespaces cgroups, they all share the same hostname and network interfaces.
 Similarly, all containers of a pod run under the same IPC namespace and can communicate through IPC.
 In the latest Kubernetes and Docker versions, they can also share the same PID namespace, but that feature isn’t enabled by default.
+Containers in different Pods have distinct IP addresses and can not communicate by IPC without special configuration.
+These containers usually communicate with each other via Pod IP addresses.

-One thing to stress here is that because containers in a pod run in the same Network namespace, they share the same IP address and port space.
+One thing to stress here is that because containers in a pod run in the same Network namespace, they share the same IP address and port space (talk by localhost, standard inter-process communications like SystemV semaphores or POSIX shared memory).
 This means processes running in containers of the same pod need to take care not to bind to the same port numbers or they’ll run into port conflicts.
 But this only concerns containers in the same pod.
 Containers of different pods can never run into port conflicts, because each pod has a separate port space.
 All the containers in a pod also have the same loopback network interface, so a container can communicate with other containers in the same pod through localhost.

 Pod runs like a single machine, the containers in a pod run co-located.